 These central banks are responsible for implementing monetary policy, maintaining the stability of the financial system, controlling inflation, and providing financial services to banks and credit unions.
 The Federal Reserve banks are essentially banks for other banks, as well as the government.

 Morgan Stanley and Goldman Sachs are examples of investment banks.
 These banks specialize in managing some of the largest and most complex types of commercial transactions, such as merger and acquisition activity, initial public offerings, or financing large infrastructure projects like building bridges.
+Investment bankers often work on deals that involve raising capital and acquisitions.

 How do Banks Make Their Profits?